scripting/likes/readme.md

 Full <a href="https://github.com/scripting/likes/tree/master/browser">source</a> is provided for the <a href="http://scripting.com/code/nodelikes/client/">demo app</a>, of course.
 Please give it a try.

-Ask questions.
+Ask <a href="https://github.com/scripting/likes/issues">questions</a>.
 I want to nail this down as quickly as possible, so the sooner you spot problems the sooner they can be addressed.

+There's an API.
+Please review it.
+Try creating your own app.
+Crib code from the demo app.

 ### Basic facts